Retinal Artery Occlusion

 • Losing weight if you are overweight

 Sometimes, blood thinners may be used to prevent the artery from becoming blocked again.
-Aspirin or other anti-clotting drugs are used if the problem is in the carotid arteries.
+Aspirin or other anti-clotting medicines are used if the problem is in the carotid arteries.
 Warfarin or other more potent blood thinners are used if the problem is in the heart.

 What are the latest Retinal Artery Occlusion Clinical Trials?